LagoLunatic/DSVEdit/README.txt

 * Editing player characters
 * Editing text
 * Editing which songs play in which areas
+* Editing which items are in the shop
 * Editing random chest item pools
 * Editing weapon synthesis
 * Adding a new overlay file that can be used as free space